 Companion Pages

-In addition to this main page, there are two "companion pages" to help you navigate through a large amount of material and to provide more detail about each LP, when available:
+In addition to this main page, there are three "companion pages" to help you navigate through a large amount of material and to provide more detail about each LP, when available:

 Quick reference guide to the complete set of LP covers;